Getting started with Azure Static Web Apps

 Where:

-4. Run this command to create a new Static Web App:
+The name of your new resource group.
+Run this command to create a new Static Web App:

 az staticwebapp create -n <static-app-name> -g <resource-group> -s <github-repository-url> -l <region> -b <branch> --app-artifact-location <artifact-location> --app-location <app-location> --api-location <api-location> --token <token>